Eye Surgery

 The treatments for Fuchs dystrophy include using a salt-solution eye drops or a cornea transplant.
 The eye drops can sting but will help clear the vision by absorbing some of the fluid in the cornea.
 For more significant cases, the only solution is a cornea transplant.
 Fortunately, transplants have become much less invasive with better results.

-Dr. Larson is a cornea specialist and takes care of many patients with Fuchs dystrophy.
-He regularly performs cornea transplants and is available for consultation at N.E.W.
+Dr. Larson and Dr. Raven are cornea specialists and takes care of many patients with Fuchs dystrophy.
+They regularly perform cornea transplants and are available for consultation at N.E.W.
 Vision Center.

 No Drop Cataract Surgery